warner/petmail/docs/invitations.md

 ![invitation-2](./images/invitation-2.png)

-The first client sees the "ACK" message, marks its address-book entry as "acknowledged", and adds its own "delete-channel" message to the channel.
-The first client now stops polling too.
+The first agent sees the "ACK" message, marks its address-book entry as "acknowledged", and adds its own "delete-channel" message to the channel.
+The first agent now stops polling too.

 The server, upon seeing both "delete-channel" messages, deletes the channel.